dannisliang/vongott-unity/vongott/Docs/Story/Outline.md

 ### Scene 3: First mission - Shipping company
-- Main quest: Get the commander back alive.
-Upon meeting the commander, the player learns that he was there investigating a rumor that this company was shipping vaccine for the government, and was captured during.
+- Main quest: Get the informant back alive.
+Upon meeting him, the player learns that he was there investigating a rumor that this company was shipping vaccine for the government, and was captured during.
 - Sidequests:
   - Deal with interrogator of the commander
   - Return with a sample of the vaccine to support the commander's story